D3Engineering/d3-jetson-bsp/doc/README.md

 	./configure --with-system-type=xavier --with-dtb='build/deploy/boot/d3-xavier-2xocto-ov10640.dtb'
 	```

-	You must specify all of the following options:
+	You may specify following options.
+When possible sensible defaults
+    are chosen:

 	* `--with-system-type`: `tx2`, `xavier`, or `nano`.
 This defaults to
 	`tx2` and influences other defaults like the `--with-l4t` option.